Bickerton baronets

 The Bickerton Baronetcy, of Upwood in the County of Huntingdon, was a title in the Baronetage of Great Britain.
-It was created on 29 May 1778 for Sir Richard Bickerton, a successful British naval commander who later rose to the rank of rear admiral and represented Rochester in the British House of Commons.
+It was created on 29 May 1778 for Sir Richard Bickerton, a British naval commander who later rose to the rank of rear admiral and represented Rochester in the British House of Commons.

 His son, Sir Richard Bickerton, 2nd Baronet, also became a Royal Navy officer before succeeding to the baronetcy in 1792.
 He became a Lord of the Admiralty, represented Poole in the House of Commons, and rose to the rank of admiral.
 The baronetcy became extinct on his death in 1832.